Skip to content

 Static Arrays

-The first list structure most programmers come across is the humble array.
-Arrays (and array-like structures) are so fundamental to programming that they are often included as built-in language constructs where they often have their own dedicated syntax.
+The first contiguous storage list representation most programmers come across is the humble array.
+Arrays (or array-like structures) are so fundamental to modern programming languages that they are often included as built-in language constructs with dedicated syntax.
+Specifically, array types in many languages borrow the (square) “bracketed indexing” convetion of linear algebra and numerical analysis that matured in the mid-20th century.
 The actual definition of arrays can vary, but it’s common to define classical (static) array structures as fixed-capacity allocations designed to store collections of homogeneously-typed elements that occupy contiguous regions of memory.

-Array elements are accessible by index values.
-The range of index values represents the number of elements you can fit within the allocated space, commonly referred to as the array’s capacity or length.
-As you add elements to an empty array you change its size, but its capacity remains static.
-Arrays are commonly 0-indexed, meaning that an array with a capacity of three elements contains indexes 0, 1, and 2.
+The range of possible index values in an array represents the number of elements you can fit within the allocated space, commonly referred to as the array’s capacity.
+As you add elements to an empty array you change its size or length, but its capacity remains static.
+Most array-like structures are 0-indexed, meaning that an array with a capacity of n elements has a range of indexes corresponding to 0..n-1.
+For example, an array with three elements contains indexes 0, 1, and 2.
 Arrays can also be 1-indexed, but these are less common among modern language constructs.
+Its generally considered an error to access empty indexes within the structure’s capacity.
+For example, if you instantiate an array a with a capacity of 5 and insert 2 elements, attempting to access index a[4] represents an illegal out-of-bounds operation.

 Java